AmplitudeAudio/doc-sdk/docs/getting-started/concepts.md

 The [SoundInstance] is the real place where the Engine is consuming audio data for mixing.
-When playing a same sound object multiple times, multiple sound instances will be created for each play request, but all of them will share the same audio data since it belong to that sound object.
+When playing a same sound object multiple times, multiple sound instances will be created for each play request, but all of them will share the same audio data since it belongs to that sound object.
 Sound instances only share audio data, and not properties like gain, pan, pitch, location, or priority which are instead managed through the Channel in which they are playing.

 It's only in cases of streamed audio that each sound instance owns the audio data.